jcniabemr/bioinformaticsTools/README.md

 Bioinformatics tools that i have written in python for various tasks

 1.) gffSort.py: For combining, sorting, duplicate removal and renaming features for 1+ gff files.
+Use bcftools intersect prior to combining multiple gff files

 	python gffSort.py --gff file1.gff file2.gff file3.gff fileX.gff